-The screenshot shows the Google Account Security page.
-The sidebar is the same as the previous screenshot.
-The main content area has a search bar at the top with 'app passwords' typed into it.
-Below the search bar is a 'Google Account results' section.
-The first item in the list is 'App passwords' under the 'Security' category, which is highlighted with a blue box.
-Other items include 'Web & App Activity' (under Data and privacy), 'Help Centre articles', 'Sign in with app passwords', 'Use or fix App password', 'Manage your Google Settings', and 'See devices with account access'.
+The screenshot shows the Google Account Security page with the search bar set to 'app passwords'.
+The sidebar on the left is identical to the previous screenshot.
+The search results show 'Google Account results' with a list of items: 'App passwords' (under Security), 'Web & App Activity' (under Data and privacy), 'Help Centre articles', 'Sign in with app passwords', 'Use or fix App password', 'Manage your Google Settings', and 'See devices with account access'.
+The 'App passwords' item is highlighted.